AdityaMullick/05-types/README.md

 ### (b) Polymorphism: 50 points

 Now let's add support for polymorphism!

-In this version, variables in the type environment can have polymorphic types, like `forall "a" ("a" :=> "a")`.
+  * In this version, variables in the type environment can have polymorphic types, like `forall a . a -> a`.

-Whenever we use a variable, we have to **instantiate** its poly-type, i.e. replace all bound type variable with *fresh free type variables*.
+  * Whenever we use a variable, we have to **instantiate** its poly-type, i.e. replace all bound type variable with *fresh free type variables*.

-Whenever we define a variable using a `let`, we have to **generalize** its type into a poly-type.
+  * Whenever we define a variable using a `let`, we have to **generalize** its type into a poly-type.

 First implement the function `generalize gamma t` that generalizes `t` into a poly-type, i.e. binds all its type variables that are *not free* in `gamma` with a `Forall`: